John Manners, 7th Duke of Rutland: Cabinet

 He was patron of Saint Martin's League for letter carriers.

 Sporting interests

 He had a sympathetic interest in the Olympian Games movement of William Penny Brookes, first shown when he joined a party with his first cousin Lord Forester that viewed the first Wenlock Olympian Games at Much Wenlock in 1850.
 He there and then donated a cash prize of £1 (worth approximately £80 in 2017) to the committee, who awarded it to the winner of a running race.
 He was a member of the council of the fourth National Olympian Games that were held, again at Much Wenlock, in 1874.
 In 1883 he was president of Wenlock Olympian Games themselves that year.

 Family

-Rutland married firstly Catherine Louisa Georgina, daughter of Colonel George Marlay and Lady Catherine Butler, and granddaughter of George Marlay, Bishop of Dromore, in 1851.
-They had one child:
+Rutland married firstly Catherine Louisa Georgina, daughter of Colonel George Marlay and Catherine Louisa Tisdall, and granddaughter of George Marlay, Bishop of Dromore, in 1851.
+They had two children: